ccweerasinghe1994/TypeScript-learning/Docs/1 - Getting Started/2 - What Is TypeScript  Why Should You Use It.md

 we can do this
 ![](../img/4.png)

-but we can make it so that we can pass other inputs except numbers.
+but we can make it so that we can't pass other inputs except numbers.

 ## Let's use typescript
 let's install typescript globally